 \section{Discussion}

-Latin American students' limited achievement at secondary level, underpinned by systemic embedded inequalities, are very concerning.
-This inequality-driven learning crisis has been made worse by the COVID-19 pandemic (\citealp{betthauser23,unesco24}), with the region experiencing the larger period of school closures (of around 269 days, \citealp{bracco25,gomez22}).
+Underpinned by broad inequalities in the education sector, Latin American students' limited achievement at secondary level is concerning.
+This inequality-driven learning crisis has been made worse by the COVID-19 pandemic (\citealp{betthauser23,unesco24}), with the region experiencing the larger period of school closures (\citealp{bracco25,gomez22}).
 The region learning crisis is severe, with only between 5 and 7 out of 10 students reaching adequate competency in reading and math (\citealp{arias24b}).
-Is within this bleak scenario that the paper's contribution should be understood, namely, the profiling of low achievers, so that adequate interventions can ameliorate the extent of the learning crisis in the region.
+Is within this bleak scenario that the paper's contribution should be understood, namely, through the profiling of low achievers, so that adequate interventions can be put forward to mitigate the extent of the learning crisis in the region.

-In particular, I follow a mechanism to identify poor performing students through explainable ML methods (\citealp{chen22,lundberg17,vstrumbelj14}), i.e., Shapley values.
-The paper contributes to the emerging body of studies using interpretable ML results in education (\citealp{ali25,gomez24,huang24,liu22,zhu25}), though chiefly, expanding this literature to global south education systems at a regional scale.
+In particular, this study follows a mechanism to identify poor performing students through explainable ML methods (\citealp{chen22,lundberg17,vstrumbelj14}), i.e., Shapley values.
+The paper contributes to the emerging body of studies using interpretable ML results in education (\citealp{ali25,gomez24,huang24,liu22,zhu25}) and broadly to the literature about the identification of at-risk students (\citealp{shi25,shi24}); though, expanding this literature to global south education systems at a regional scale.

-The paper, relying equally in global and local explanations at a regional level and per country, yields several insights into the LAC region learning crisis by offering a detailed account of which factors may sturdily place a students in the lowest bracket of performance (level 0, no competency achieved) or, alternative, which malleable factors may allow a bottom performer to transition to the next achievement bracket, level 1.
-The same analysis is carried out for the level 1 to level 2 students (where in level 2 basic subjects competencies are achieved).
+The paper, equally relying on global and local explanations at a regional level and at a country level, yields several insights into the LAC region learning crisis by offering a detailed account of which factors may sturdily place a students in the lowest bracket of performance (level 0, no competency achieved) or, alternative, which malleable factors may allow a bottom performer to transition to the next achievement bracket (level 1).
+The same analysis is carried out for the level 1 and level 2 students (where level 2 performance denotes students achieving basic subjects competencies).
 This granular analysis at the bottom of the learning distribution is fundamental for successful targeted interventions pushing up students to the next level of achievement.
 In essence, the paper's approach and its policy implications are close to the existing literature of the region for the detection of secondary students at risk of dropout (e.g., \citealp{haimovich21,rodriguez23,vinas21}) via the setup of automatic alert systems (Early Warming Systems).